Shunqiang-Feng/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a dedicated PhD candidate in Electronic Information Engineering at the University of Electronic Science and Technology of China.
-My research focuses on the crossroads of deep learning and brain science, where I use PyTorch to build neural networks and explore the interpretability of Transformer models, especially ViT.
+I am a passionate PhD candidate with a strong background in Electronic Information Engineering.
+My research interests lie at the intersection of artificial intelligence and its applications in the fields of Internet of Things (IoT) and medicine.
+I am dedicated to exploring innovative solutions that harness AI's potential to transform these domains, addressing complex challenges and making a positive impact on society.

-In addition to my research, I have received several prestigious awards at both the national and international levels, including the 3rd prize in the China College Students' 'Internet+' Innovation and Entrepreneurship Competition and Honorable Mention in the American College Students' Mathematical Contest in Modeling.

-I am passionate about advancing the field of artificial intelligence and am excited to contribute to innovative research in the embedded systems and communications domain.
 {style="text-align: justify;"}